 - Conversion rate

 A conversion is when a visitor completes a goal you've set on your website.
 The conversion rate is the percentage of site visitors who completed one of the site goals.

 - Per visit goal value

-This value is calculated by adding up all the values for each completed goal, then dividing total by the number of times your site was visited through links in a campaign.
+This value is calculated by adding up all the values for each completed goal, then dividing the total by the number of times your site was visited through links in an email.

 We'll list goals you've set for your site and show how many times each have been completed by site visitors.